kmar/mlz/readme.txt

 (long literal runs and extremely well compressed data) matcher is simple hash-list (hash-chain) data format is described in source files (using 24-bit bit accumulator)

+newly added experimental level 11 uses naive SLOW nearly-optimal parsing (up to 3 orders of magnitude slower for some files, so max level is kept at 10) gains are typically in the range of 1 to 3%, so not much

 have fun